cloudastic/kubernetes/network-policies/02-Lab-setup.md

 * Download and install minikube on your machine
 * Download the "[weave-daemonset-k8s.yaml](https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s.yaml)"

+__Note:__
-__Note:__ We need to explicitly specify the "CNI" whilst starting the minikube cluster by using the following command,
+* We need to explicitly specify the "CNI" whilst starting the minikube cluster by using the following command,

 ```
 minikube start --network-plugin=cni --cni=$HOME/Cloudastic/k8s/Network-Policies/weave-daemonset-k8s.yaml --driver docker --mount=true --mount-string=$HOME/Cloudastic/k8s/Network-Policies/:/minikube-host
 ```

+* Do not forget to replace the path in the '--cni' and the '--mount-string' sections to match your local set-up.